mshahat/end-to-end-workshop/home/workshop/content/setup-environment.md

 ```

-# Tab Staging
-Reorder your tabs in this way so that your demo flow goes left to right:
+# What has been covered
+We expect you have gone through the following
-* start.spring.io and/or start.steeltoe.io
+	* start.spring.io
-* Pet Clinic
+	* The Pet Clinic spring app running
-* GitHub
+	* The GitHub repo of the Pet Clinic example app
 	* Concourse
 		* Make sure to go back to the pipeline overview to be staged on your "continuous-integration" and "continuous-delivery" jobs.
 	* Harbor
 		* Make sure to refresh the list of repositories after your app is deployed so that you are staged showing the "spring-petclinic" and "spring-petclinic-source" repositories.
 	* Kubeapps
 	* TAC
-* This workshop tab on the "Console" section
 	* TMC
 	* TO
 	* TSM